vokseverk/Vokseverk.KeyValueEditor/src/README.txt

 to be able to add some personal facts like shoesize, favorite album etc., but you don't want to dictate which fields exactly.

+Works in Umbraco 7 and in Umbraco 8.